-True rotation invariance has traditionally been so demanding in terms of CPU time that little or no effort was made to index it (or it was indexed with the possibility of false dismissals with regard to the raw shapes [4]).
+True rotation invariance has traditionally been so demanding in terms of CPU time that little or no effort was made to index it (or it was indexed with the possibility of false dismissals).
 As we shall see in the experiments in Section 5.2, the ideas presented in the last section produce such dramatic reductions in CPU time that it is worth considering indexing the data.

 There are several possible techniques we could consider for indexing.
-Recent years have seen dozens of papers on indexing time series envelopes that we could attempt to leverage off [16][21][30][31][37].
+Recent years have seen dozens of papers on indexing time series envelopes that we could attempt to leverage off [11][15][20][21][23].
 The only non-trivial adaptation to be made is that instead of the query being a single envelope, it would be necessary to search for the best match to K envelopes in the wedge set W.

 Note however that we do not necessarily have to use the enveloping idea in the indexing phase.
-So long as we can lower bound in the index space we can use an arbitrary technique to get (hopefully a small subset of) the data from disk to main memory [8], where our H-Merge can very efficiently find the distance to the best rotation.
+So long as we can lower bound in the index space we can use an arbitrary technique to get (hopefully a small subset of) the data from disk to main memory, where our H-Merge can very efficiently find the distance to the best rotation.
+One possible method to achieve this indexable lower bound is to use Fourier methods.
+Many authors have independently noted that transforming the signal to the Fourier space and calculating the Euclidean distance between the magnitude of the coefficients produces a lower bound to use a VP-tree to index our time series as shown in Table 7.